 S.T.R.I.P.E.
 Week has me taking another trip down memory lane today with a look at the Golden Age Atom!
 He’s not my favorite Justice Society of America member, but as a JSA Fan that’s been waiting forever for a good Al Pratt figure, I’m happy to report this one doesn’t disappoint.

 You know what they say about best laid plans?
 I’ve been holding off reviewing Catman & Batgirl from Batman Legacy Wave Two for awhile – waiting because I was planning a group review for this wave.
 Then I finally get the Batman and he ends up getting a solo review.
-Fancy
+Fancy that.

 When I’m choosing what to review, I gravitate towards toys I like or figures I want to get done while folks are still talking about it.
 It usually works great, but it causes some figures I don’t particularly care about to fall off the radar.
 Enter Batman Legacy Wave One.